danfyfe/lets-do-something-front-end/README.md

 Let's Do Something is an app designed to take the stress out of getting together with friends.

 A user can...
 - search for their friends and friend them!
 - create and event!
 - invite their friends to an event!
 - create a cost for their event!
 - create a message!
 - search for an event that belongs to their friends!

+Stay tuned!
+More to come!